top of page

 § Vrisha Chikitsa (Aphrodisiac Treatment)

-Now we can truly observe Ayurveda as " The Mother of all medicine systems" and often stated this way.
+We can truly observe Ayurveda as " The Mother of all medicine systems," and often stated this way.

 5. Is Ayurveda a Healing Art?

-Any Piece of Art is an expression of a Godly Creation, a Godly Force flowing through the person expressing it.
+Any Piece of Art is an expression of a Godly Creation, a Godly Force moving through the person expressing it.
 Life is a Divine Creation in itself.

-Looking at Life itself- how we create or recreate our Life, is an Art in a more subtle form-
+Looking at life itself—or how we create or recreate our Life, is an Art in a more subtle form.

-The answer whether Ayurveda or an Ayurvedic practitioner performs a healing art lies within the Creation of Balance of the 3 Bodily humor system following a holistic approach with an emphasis on interconnectedness and designing individualized treatment plans, that will align with the clients/patient’s environment.
+The answer to whether Ayurveda or an Ayurvedic practitioner performs a healing art lies within the Creation of Balance of the '3-Bodily-humor-system' following a holistic approach with an emphasis on interconnectedness and designing individualised treatment plans that will align with the client's/patient’s environment and stage of Life.
+In a nutshell, Ayurveda heals all interconnected relationships on various levels.

-The Ayurvedic practitioner who assist their clients on their healing journey through the application of an artfully tailored treatment plans suitable and implementable for his/her individualized condition.
+The Ayurvedic practitioner assists their clients on their healing journey through the application of an artfully tailored treatment plan suitable and implementable for his/her individualised condition.

-Any individualized treatment plan has become a piece of art as
+Any individualised treatment plan has become a Piece of art as

-For everybody there is a solution! - a personalized one, suitable for each and everyone’s blueprint.
+For everybody, there is a solution! - a personalised one, suitable for each and everyone’s blueprint.

 6. Where does Ayurveda have its origin?

-the core of every divine human spirit lies the innate anchor of Ayurvedic wisdom, stirring to life in those who seek to align and harmonize with the Source (God, Our Higher Self) and Nature.
+• The core of every divine human spirit lies the innate anchor of Ayurvedic wisdom, stirring to life in those who seek to align and harmonise with Source - God, Our Higher Self and Nature.
 This conscious alignment of one’s internal and external environments unfolds a journey towards wholeness/profound oneness and purity, where the union with these cosmic forces not only imply healing but embodies a profound experience of complete unity.

-All Ayurvedic Knowledge was gained through Direct Perception, Teachings were delivered through Divine Channelings from the Source ITSELF, harbored as Akashic records and taught by the Greatest Sages to their Descendants.
+All Ayurvedic Knowledge was gained through Direct Perception, Observation and inference.
+Teachings were delivered through Divine Channelings from the Source ITSELF, harboured in Akashic records and taught by the Greatest Sages to their Descendants.

 7. Is it true that Ayurveda is only a Philosophy?

-The need to know more , the relentless search for knowing ourselves better and deeper and who we are at the essence of our Being is a search for Truth.
+The need to know more, the relentless search for knowing ourselves better and deeper, and who we are at the essence of our being, is a search for Truth.
 The Journey is anchored in ‘The Love for Wisdom’, which has always been anchored in the heart of Humanity through the deep quest of our purpose and to make sense in this world.
-Constantly we are searching our fundamental Truth, real Personality or also our REALITY and how we relate to all existences in the external world.
+Constantly, we are searching for our fundamental Truth, our real Personality or also our REALITY and how we relate to all existences in the external world.

-Ayurveda orientates itself towards the Sankhya Philosophy allowing us to make sense to our world through our senses.
-The ability to perceive oneself and experiencing the world is made possible by an array of potentialities. e.g. for sensory experiences, root energies before it takes the physical manifestation of the five senses, five sense organs of action originating from the five Great Elements (Sanskrit: Pancha Maha Bhutas).
+Ayurveda orientates itself towards the Sankhya Philosophy, allowing us to make sense of our world through our senses.
+The ability to perceive oneself and experience the world is made possible by an array of potentialities. e.g. for sensory experiences, root energies before it takes the physical manifestation of the five senses, five sense organs of action originating from the five Great Elements (Sanskrit: Pancha Maha Bhutas).

 Through this Philosophy we can navigate our quest of Life.
-Who we truly are?
-What we are doing here ?
-Where we come from and Where are we heading to?
+Who are we truly?
+What are we doing here?
+Where do we come from, and Where are we heading?

-The answer lies in experiencing both sides to finally know how to stay on the golden Middle-path, which means to be balanced, and heart centered.
+The answer lies in experiencing both sides to finally know how to stay on the golden Middle-path, which means to be balanced and heart-centred.

 8. What has Ayurvedic Healing to do with a Five -senses Therapy?

-As we perceive ourselves and the world through all the five senses we can experience Life on a sensory level.
+As we perceive ourselves and the world through all five senses, we can experience Life on a sensory level.
 Therefore, Ayurveda places a focus on healthy use of the five senses to create optimal health.

 Practices and therapies of Ayurveda may entail healing the five Senses, namely: